jerryq0101/uoft_proj_api/README.md

 ### Results and Understanding

-To briefly summarize for CourseQueries from the frontend:
+To briefly summarize for `app.py`'s `class CourseQuery(Resource)` API:

 a GET Request will make a simple Neo4j MATCH (:Course {code: $code}) query, returning a simple dict with course details.

-a POST request will process the request body (completed_courses, desired_courses, and tree_choice) to compute common courses and mark completed courses, returning a nested dictionary with a tree structure.
+a POST request will process the request body (completed_courses, desired_courses, and tree_choice) to compute common courses and mark completed courses using `traversal_util.py`, returning a nested dictionary with a tree structure.